Last updated on January 28, 2023 by Wandering our World

 Which Is Easier To Travel To?

-Some of this depends on where you’re traveling from.
-In general though, these islands are both fairly easy to reach.
+This depends on where you’re traveling from.
+But in general these islands are both fairly easy to reach.

-Corfu probably does have more options all year around, alongside seasonal travel routes that exist only in high season.
+Corfu probably does have more options all year around though, alongside seasonal travel routes that exist only in high season.

 There is an airport in Corfu that has flights coming from multiple destinations in Europe so you’ll probably be able to find a direct flight to Corfu with relative ease.
 Plus all-year long you can catch a flight to Corfu from Athens, Preveza, Thessaloniki, and several major European cities.